Understeam/yii2-slack/README.md

 ]);
 ```

-To learn more about attachments, [read slack documentation](https://api.slack.com/incoming-webhooks)
+To learn more about attachments, [read Slack documentation](https://api.slack.com/incoming-webhooks)

-Also you can use slack as a logger:
+Also you can use slack as a log target:

 ```php
 ...